cedricbonhomme/Stegano/docs/index.rst

 Steganography is the art and science of writing hidden messages in such a way that no one, apart from the sender and intended recipient, suspects the existence of the message, a form of security through obscurity.
-Consequently, functions provided by Stéganô only hide messages, without encryption.
+Consequently, functions provided by Stegano only hide messages, without encryption.
 Steganography is often used with cryptography.

-Stéganô implements these methods of hiding:
+Stegano implements these methods of hiding:

 - using the red portion of a pixel to hide ASCII messages;
 - using the `Least Significant Bit <http://en.wikipedia.org/wiki/Least_significant_bit>`_ (LSB) technique;